 We find some clues in Acts.
 After Lydia had responded to Paul’s message by being baptized, she said, “If you consider me to be a believer in the Lord …” (Acts 16:15).
 Similarly, the Philippian jailer after hearing the word of the Lord and responding to it by being baptized “rejoiced greatly that he had come to believe in God” (Acts 16:34).
 In both of these cases, baptism preceded becoming a believer.

-I would suggest that the New Testament’s perspective identifies believers/ sons of God / disciples as those who have relied upon Christ in baptism (Galatians 3:26-27; Matthew 28:19).
+Space does not permit examining all of the evidence here.
+I would suggest that the New Testament’s perspective identifies believers/ sons of God / disciples as those who have relied upon Christ in baptism (Galatians 3:26-27; Matthew 28:19; Acts 16:33,34).
 If this is accurate, then people today are applying the term believer more freely and with a different perspective than we discover in scripture.

 1/ Pistos can function as both a noun signifying believer or as an adjective conveying faithful or trustworthy.

-Note: The article “The Gospel Instructs: Rely Upon Christ In Baptism To Be Saved” highlights some of the evidence revealing Luke used “believe” to summarize trusting in Jesus, as opposed to being an exhaustive explanation of how they responded to the gospel.
-Then the article “Did Paul Agree With Luke That To Believe Includes Baptism?” further explores this line of thinking.
+Note: The following article “The Gospel Instructs: Rely Upon Christ In Baptism To Be Saved” examines the evidence whether Luke used “believe” to summarize trusting in Jesus, as opposed to being an exhaustive explanation of how they responded to the gospel.